Create a replication relationship in NetApp Workload Factory

 -

-The two file systems you use for the replication relationship must have an associated link.
+The FSx for ONTAP file system you use for the replication relationship must have an associated link.
 Learn how to associate an existing link or to create and associate a new link.
-After the link associates, return to this operation.
+After you associate the link, return to this operation.

-Complete the following steps to replicate select volumes or replicate all volumes in a file system.
+Follow these steps to replicate specific or all volumes in a file system.

 -